Lurkars/ghs-server/README.md

 ☕ [Buy me a coffee?](https://ko-fi.com/lurkars) (or [Direct Donation via PayPal](https://paypal.me/Lurkars))

-## How to run
+## How to run (basic)

+This will run a basic server for a single game code (e.g. for one group, you can still use multi-party feature)

+### Installation + Running

 Prerequisite:

-- Java 11 (or higher) Runtime Environment
+- Java 11 (or higher) Runtime Environment [Installation Tutorial for different OS'](https://www.java.com/en/download/help/download_options.html)

 Download the corresponding latest `jar`-executable from the [latest release](https://github.com/Lurkars/ghs-server/releases/latest) assets.

-Execute the `jar`-file with your Java Runtime Environment or run `java -jar ghs-server-*.jar` in your terminal.
+Execute the `jar`-file with your Java Runtime Environment.

+Afterwards the server window should be visible, listing available IPs and hostnames to connect and the port running.
+Usual this will be something starting with `192.168...` as well as port `8080`.
+In general only those two values are required to connect all devices in the same network.

+If the server should also serve the client, see [Serve client](#serve-client).
+If you want to reset game code, see  the [Workaround](#workarounds).

+## How to run (advanced)

+If you want to configure your server in detail or create a public server, here are some advanced installation and configuration steps.

 ### Build and run using Docker